Competitive Entrance Awards

 - Apply for Competitive Entrance Awards

-Submit the online Application for Competitive Entrance Awards, read your confirmation email and plan your next steps!
+Submit the online Application for Competitive Entrance Awards and plan your next steps!

 - Send us your Semester One final marks*

-Ensure that you or your school sends us an up-to-date copy of your transcript, including Semester One finals, January midterm marks for non-semestered subjects, and a list of subjects in which you are currently registered.
+-Out-of-province students, please ensure that you or your school sends us an up-to-date copy of your transcript, including Semester One finals and a list of subjects in which you are currently registered.

-Make sure any lists of activities, reference letters, essays, etc. are submitted.
+-Submit your supporting documentation for awards including any lists of activities, reference letters, essays, etc. as required.

-If you are a dependent, keep in mind that there are parts of this form that need to be filled out by your parent(s) or guardian(s).
+-If you are a dependent, please note there are parts of this form that need to be filled out by your parent(s) or guardian(s).

 - As soon as it is available, your final high school transcript must be sent to Recruitment and Admissions from the appropriate issuing authority: